ragapp/agentfiles/README.md

 ```

 Then go to http://localhost:8000/admin/ to configure the agentfile.
 On the right side, you can test the agentfile by typing by chatting with the agent.

+## Tools

+The list of supported tools can be found in the [`tools`](https://github.com/ragapp/ragapp/tree/main/src/ragapp/backend/models/tools) directory.
+The best way to create a tool configuration is to configure the agentfile via UI as described in the previous section.

+## Contributing

+Please fork this repo and submit pull requests adding new examples or improving the existing ones.